LukasDeArruda/ldearrudaCubesProject/README.md

 This project grabs data from a specified API in json format and saves it to database.

+The database has two tables:
-The database has one table with 12 columns: entryNum, prefix, fName, lName, title, orgName, email, ,orgSite, phoneNum, opportunities, collabTime, permission
+responses, which has columns entryNum, fname, lname, title, orgName, email, orgsite, phoneNum, opportunities, collabTime, permission, claimed, and claimed_email

+and

+user_records, which has columns claimed_email, fname, lname, title, and dept

 Entries are displayed in buttons on the side.
 Clicking one will show the full information of the entry.
+After an entry is displayed, a user can click the claim button to begin the claim process.
+Upon doing so, the user will be propmpted to enter an email.
+If that email is in the user_records table, the rest of the info auto populates.
+If not, the user will be prompted to fill in the rest of their info.
+Once user info is in the database table, the porject can be claimed.

 Nothing is missing from this project